ErikVeland/dotNETQuiz/dot-net-quiz/frontend/README.md

 # Frontend for Fullstack Academy

 This is the Next.js frontend for Fullstack Academy that provides a user interface for learning and interview preparation in .NET, Next.js, GraphQL, and Laravel.
+The frontend consumes content from a unified GraphQL API that seamlessly integrates Laravel content.

 ## Features